Vilsepi/next-trains/README.md

-# Next local trains
+# Next trains

 [![Build Status](https://travis-ci.org/Vilsepi/next-trains.svg?branch=master)](https://travis-ci.org/Vilsepi/next-trains)

-Displays the next departing local trains in Finland that get you fastest to your destination.
+Displays the next departing trains in Finland that get you fastest to your destination.

 ## Usage

-Enter from and to stations as query parameters:
+Enter `from` and `to` stations as query parameters:

 - Tikkurila - Helsinki: http://train.heap.fi/?from=TKL&to=HKI
 - Tikkurila - Tampere: http://train.heap.fi/?from=TKL&to=TPE